elidoran/endeo/README.md

 5. [@endeo/output](https://www.npmjs.com/package/@endeo/output)

+##### TODO: TCK

-TODO: I have an `@endeo/tck` package under development.
+I have an `@endeo/tck` package under development.
 It's a "test compatibility kit" with data to use when testing an implementation of endeo's encoding to ensure it works properly.

 The above packages have tests to ensure they work.
 When I finish the TCK then they will also be tested with that.

-The TCK allows alternate implementations to ensure they adhere to the spec.
-The alternate implementations may be written in other node community languages such as ES6+ and TypeScript.
+The TCK will allow alternate implementations to ensure they adhere to the spec.
+The alternate implementations may be written in other node community languages such as TypeScript.
 Or, it could be in other languages such as Java and Go.
 I plan to make other language implementations, eventually.

+##### TODO: objen

-TODO: I have in development a package which reads an "object spec" from a JSON file.
-I'm also going to make one which reads a Google Protobuf ".proto" file to make a "creator function" and "enhancers" for an "object spec".
+I have in development a package which reads an "object spec" from a JSON file.

+I'm also going to make one which reads a Google Protocol Buffers ".proto" file to make a "creator function" and "enhancers" for an "object spec".
 This will allow using "proto" files with endeo to output endeo style encoding (not protobuf encoding).

 ## Install